priya-gitTest/Python-Packaging-with-Pixi/episodes/1_intoduction_python_packaging.md

 - Dependency management: A package can explicitly declare its dependencies.
 Tools such as pip (or uv) can then automatically install them for the user.
 - Versioning: You may version your package and distribute multiple versions, thereby supporting backwards compatibility.
-- Standardisation: Packaging is the established method of distributing code via recognised repositories such as PyPI.
+- Standardisation: Packaging is the established method of distributing code via recognised repositories such as PyPI and conda forge.
 - Metadata: Packages include project-specific metadata, which is essential for end users.

 ## Python Package Structure Hierarchy